baidu/dperf/docs/configuration.md

 - required: yes
 - mode: client, server

 Set the listening IP range of the server.
-The number of 'port' must be the same as the number of 'server', and each worker thread needs an independent listening IP.
+The number of 'port' must be the same as the number of 'server'.
+By default, the number of server IP addresses is required to be equal to the number of CPUs, that is, one for each worker thread.
+When 'rss' is enabled, the number of server IP addresses is allowed to be less than the number of CPUs.

 ## listen
 - syntax: listen Port Number